fenwick67/fenwick67.github.io/wwwsrc/blog/2016-07-14 React Components are the New jQuery Plugins.md

+---
+title: React Components are the New Jquery plugins
+date: 2016-07-14
+---

 Remember jQuery plugins?
 I do.
 They used to be the cool way to implement everything in javascript.
 The even pop up in StackOverflow answers for things like "how do I sort an array".

 > I wrote a jQuery plugin for this!
 Just import jquery and my library, then call `var sortedArray =  jquery.coolSort(yourArray,true,false,false)` - an unhelpful user